 Every graduate student will have their own mailbox located in Room 1416.
 In addition to receiving U.S. mail, you will also receive campus mail.
-Any messages from Faculty, Academic Services staff, Technical staff or the Rack-ham Graduate School will be put in your mailbox.
+Any messages from Faculty, Academic Services staff, Technical staff or the Rackham Graduate School will be put in your mailbox or sent directly to your unich email.